Short answer

 Third-party confirmation

-Exchange listings, audits, public integrations, developer documentation, and security claims become stronger when they can be checked against reliable third-party sources.
+Exchange listings, security audits, public integrations, and developer documentation become stronger signals when they can be verified against reliable third-party sources rather than relying solely on official project statements.

 Needed for higher-confidence conclusions.